-It is important to avoid discrimination during the recruitment process.
-This not only is a legal requirement, but also gives you the best chance of getting the right person for the job.
+You must avoid discrimination during the recruitment and selection process.
+This is a legal requirement and also gives you the best chance of getting the right person for the job.

 Remember that job applicants - ie people you don't actually employ - might be able to make an industrial tribunal claim against you if they believe you didn't select them for a job because you discriminated against them unlawfully.

 When defending discrimination complaints, those employers who can provide evidence which demonstrates that they properly followed fair recruitment procedures will greatly increase their chances of persuading a tribunal that they did not discriminate unlawfully when making their selection decisions.

 For detailed guidance on how to adopt and follow fair recruitment and selection procedures, download the Equality Commission's Unified Guide to Promoting Equal Opportunities in Employment (PDF, 443K).

 Note that businesses in Northern Ireland with more than ten employees (working 16 or more hours per week) must register with the Equality Commission and thereafter conduct monitoring of the community background and sex of their job applicants during recruitment.
 For this purpose, community background is a reference to whether people are members of the Protestant or Roman Catholic communities in Northern Ireland.

 Businesses meeting the above criteria are not required to monitor their job applicants under any other of the equality categories (such as race, disability, age, sexual orientation, etc.), but it is good practice to do this too and the Equality Commission encourages employers to do it.

 The Equality Commission strongly recommends that you prepare job descriptions and personnel specifications for the jobs in your organisation.
 These will help you to select the best person for each job and to explain your decisions in non-discriminatory terms, if you are later challenged.